r-andy79/shopping-helper/README.md

 - [x] Feature 5 - allows users to search for products in the database, by having them fill out the search form in the main application view,
 - [x] Feature 6 - allows users to monitor quantity of different products, by clicking / tapping on specific categories in the main application view,
 - [x] Feature 7 - allows users to update the information about the products by clicking / tapping the 'Edit' button, located to the right of product info in the main application view,
-- [x] Feature 8 - allows users to remove products from the database by clicking / tappning the 'Remove' button, located to the right of the product info in the main application view,
+- [x] Feature 8 - allows users to remove products from the database by clicking / tapping the 'Remove' button, located to the right of the product info in the main application view,
-- [x] Feature 9 - allows users to check when the item had been previously bought and it is shown in the product info in the main application view,
+- [x] Feature 9 - allows users to check when the item had been previously bought.
+This information is shown in the product info of the main application view,
 - [x] Feature 10 - allows users to remove items from the 'Shopping list' by clicking the 'Bought' button, next to the item details in the Shopping List view.
-It also updates the quantity of the product to 'full'
+It is done by updating the product quantity to 'full'
 - [x] Feature 11 - allows users to do their shopping by department.
 It is achieved by listing the products on the shopping list by category.

 ### Features left to implement: